Looking for the best way to clean up your online reputation? Hit up Better Reputation or Reputation Defense Network.

 To do this:

-This method permanently removes the URL from Google search results since you have already deleted the web page.
+This method permanently removes the URL from Google search results since you have already deleted it.
 You can also skip deleting the web page if you only want to remove it from search results temporarily.

 Stop Google from Indexing Your Content

-There is also a way to stop Google from indexing your content in the first place, meaning your content can remain live without showing up in the search results.
-This is a good option if the content is still helpful, but you don’t want it showing up on the search engine.
+There is also a way to stop Google from indexing your website in the first place.
+This means content can remain live without showing up in Google.
+This is a good option if the content is still helpful, but you don’t want people seeing it in search.

 You’ll need to use the noindex meta tag.
 To do this: